 • Blood fermentation

 Anyone that has ever heard of Lance Armstrong or Ryan Braun knows there are plenty of things that can go wrong when taking blood samples.
 Firstly, it starts when the blood sample is actually taken.
-Because it takes time for the alcohol to be absorbed into your blood, a test that was taken hours after the arrest is not a reflection of your BAC at the time of your arrest.
+Because it takes time for the alcohol to be absorbed into your blood, a test that was taken hours after the arrest is not a reflection of your BAC at the time of your DUI arrest.
 In addition, if the sample was mishandled at any point during the process, the results may be tainted or otherwise legally inadmissible in court.

 Police Report and Testimony